 What is intercultural therapy?

-Founded by the late Jafar Kareem, psychotherapist, founder and clinical director of Nafsiyat - the leading intercultural therapy centre in the UK - intercultural therapy recognises that psychosocial progression has not been and remains unequal for all cultures, communities and background.
+Intercultural therapy was established in the UK in 1983 by the late Jafar Kareem, psychotherapist, founder and clinical director of Nafsiyat - the leading intercultural therapy centre in the UK.
+Intercultural therapy recognises that psychosocial progression has not been and remains unequal for all cultures, communities and backgrounds.
 It acknowledges that there are certain external circumstances that affect different cultures such as racism, poverty, sexism, gender identity and refugee status.

 Because of these differing circumstances, and the historical lack of acknowledgement in traditional talking therapy, there is a high rate of mental health issues in ethnic minorities, who are often underrepresented in mental health professions.
 Intercultural therapy recognises these differences and provides an inclusive, safe environment to discuss issues - for example, depression, trauma, poor self-image - that have developed due to cultural inequality.